 On November 28-29, 2016, project co-director Karl Eikenberry and Summers Hammel (Program Coordinator for Global Security and International Affairs) conducted a series of briefings with notable think tanks in London, including the International Institute for Strategic Studies (IISS), Royal United Services Institute (RUSI), Chatham House and the British Academy to present the project, explore potential avenues for collaboration, and receive feedback on outreach design.

 Civil Wars, Violence and International Responses Authors’ Workshop

-On November 2-4, 2016, the Academy will hold an authors’ workshop at the House of the Academy in Cambridge to discuss the draft essays for a forthcoming special two-volume issue of Dædalus on Civil Wars, Violence and International Order.
+On November 2-4, 2016, the Academy held an authors’ workshop at the House of the Academy in Cambridge to discuss the draft essays for a forthcoming special two-volume issue of Dædalus on Civil Wars, Violence and International Responses.
 The first Dædalus issue will focus on empirical evidence and explanatory frameworks; the second volume will focus on case studies and national, regional, and international responses and policy options.
-Participants at the authors’ workshop will include scholars, military and government officials, media personnel, and representatives from nongovernmental organizations.
+Participants at the authors’ workshop included scholars, military and government officials, media personnel, and representatives from nongovernmental organizations.

 - Karl Eikenberry